 Avoid watering your shallots for about two weeks before harvest to allow a firm skin to form on the bulbs.
 Begin harvesting once the top portion of the leaves starts to turn brown.

-Shallots are ready for harvest when about two-thirds of the leaves have turned and bend over.
-If you harvest too early, the bulbs will be small.
+In addition, check to see if two-thirds of the leaves have turned and bend over.
+If your harvest time is too early, you will get small bulbs.
 However, if you wait too long to harvest, the outer skin may split and be lost.

-Use a pitchfork, rather than a shovel or spade, to gently life shallots from the soil.
-Do not pull them out by their leaves.
+Gently shake off the soil once the bulbs are out of the ground.
 Bind in bunches and hang in a dark, well-ventilated place until the top leaves shrivel and dry completely.
 Store shallots for extended periods in a cool, dry spot.
 Remember to save some for planting in the fall.

 Types of Shallots